halaahmed98/We-Rate-Dogs-Twitter-Archive/README.md

 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.
 # Project Details
-this project is as follows:
-1. Data wrangling, which consists of:
 -  Gathering data (downloadable file in the Resources).
 -  Assessing and Cleaning data
 - Storing, analyzing, and visualizing your wrangled data